-Nonpoint source pollution is a term used when it’s impossible to identify one single source origin of pollution such as a factory or the place dumping of chemicals occurred.
-Read more..
+Non-point source pollution is a term used when it’s impossible to identify one single source origin of infection such as a factory or the place dumping of chemicals occurred.

-Point source is a term used when it is possible to identify the source of the pollution, A stationary location or fixed facility from which pollutants are discharged; any single identifiable source of pollution; e.g., a pipe, ditch, ship, dump, factory smokestack.
-Read more..
+Point source pollution is a term used when it is possible to identify the source of the contamination, A permanent location or fixed facility from which pollutants discharged; any single identifiable source of pollution; e.g., a pipe, ditch, ship, dump, factory smokestack.

-Surface runoffs is a term used to describe the snow melts, or irrigation water in excess of what can infiltrate the soil surface and be stored in small surface depressions; a major transporter of nonpoint source pollutants in rivers, streams, and lakes.
-Read more..
+Surface runoff water is a term used to describe the snow melts or irrigation water above what can infiltrate the soil surface and stored in small surface depressions; a major transporter of nonpoint source pollutants in rivers, streams, and lakes.

-Thermal pollution is a term refer to water quality reduction caused by increasing its temperature.
+Thermal pollution is a term referring to water quality reduction caused by increasing its temperature.
 The main reason for thermal pollution is waste heat from industrial power generation processes and urban hermetical closed surfaces such as parking space.
-Read more..